Search for CP Violations in the Production and Decay of the Hyperon-Antihyperon Pairs: Summary

-This paper systematically analyzes P and CP violation in the production and decay of hyperons in the process $e^{+}e^{-}\to J/\psi\to B(\to B_1\pi)\bar{B}(\to B_1\pi)$.
+This paper systematically analyzes $P$ and $CP$ violation in the production and decay of hyperons in the process $e^{+}e^{-}\to J/\psi\to B(\to B_1\pi)\bar{B}(\to B_1\pi)$.
 We study the effects of transversely and longitudinally polarized beams on $J/\psi$ polarization.
-For the decay process $J/\psi\to B\bar{B}$, we derive the production density matrix of hyperon pairs, including the effects of the P-violating term $F_A$ and the CP-violating term $H_T$.
+For the decay process $J/\psi\to B\bar{B}$, we derive the production density matrix of hyperon pairs, including the effects of the $P$-violating term $F_A$ and the $CP$-violating term $H_T$.
 We analyze the correlation between $F_A$ and the weak mixing angle, as well as the connection between $H_T$ and the hyperon EDM.
-For hyperon decays, we express the decay density matrix in terms of decay parameters and define two CP-violating observables, $A_{CP}$ and $B_{CP}$.
+For hyperon decays, we express the decay density matrix in terms of decay parameters and define two $CP$-violating observables, $A_{CP}$ and $B_{CP}$.
 Finally, we present the joint angular distribution for hyperon production and decay processes.

-Using FIM analysis, we evaluate the polarization dependence of statistical sensitivities for weak decay parameters $\alpha$ (including $\phi_{\Xi}$ and $\bar{\phi}_{\Xi}$ for $\Xi$ decays), the P‐violating term $|F_{A}|$, and hyperon EDMs $|d_B|$, covering $\Lambda$, $\Sigma^{+}$, $\Xi^{-}$, and $\Xi^{0}$ hyperons.
-The results show that polarization significantly enhances sensitivity for single-step decays compared to multi-step decays, with longitudinal polarization providing a much larger improvement than transverse polarization.
+Using FIM analysis, we evaluate the polarization dependence of statistical sensitivities for weak decay parameters $\alpha$ (including $\phi_{\Xi}$ and $\bar{\phi}_{\Xi}$ for $\Xi$ decays), the $P$-violating term $|F_{A}|$, and hyperon EDMs $|d_B|$, covering $\Lambda$, $\Sigma^{+}$, $\Xi^{-}$, and $\Xi^{0}$ hyperons.
+The results show that polarization significantly enhances sensitivity for single-step decays compared to multistep decays, with longitudinal polarization providing a much larger improvement than transverse polarization.